Skip to Content

 Labradors Can Suffer Breed-Specific Health Conditions

-Although they’re generally healthy dogs, Labradors are known to bear a high susceptibility to specific health conditions.
+Although they’re generally healthy dogs, Labradors are known to be highly susceptible to specific health conditions.
 These include:

-• Hip and elbow dysplasia: a study found that 8.3% of Labrador puppies were at the risk of hip and elbow dysplasia even when their parents didn’t suffer the condition.
-The risk grew to 16.1% when one of the parents had the condition and 30% when both parents suffered hip and elbow dysplasia.
+• Hip and elbow dysplasia: a study found that 8.3% of Labrador puppies were at risk of hip and elbow dysplasia even when their parents didn’t suffer the condition.
+The risk grew to 16.1% when one of the parents had the condition and 30% when both parents suffered elbow and hip dysplasia.

 • Exercise-induced collapse (EIC).